Series Review: Mr Robot

 Resistance or Writing it seems is complicity now and it is being promoted as some sort of rebellion?
 Wow.

 The Sopranos also needs to get a mention.
-They have used The Sopranos with the use of the psychiatrist.
+They have used The Sopranos with the use of the psychiatrist - Jennifer Melfi (Lorraine Bracco).
 That on it's own doesn't stand up..
 However..
-The drug dream sequenced has been copied and pasted from the similar scenes in that series...
-Which you could mention say, came from Twin Peaks originally, but there is not solid connection between the dream sequence in Twin Peaks and dream sequence in The Sopranos.
+Lorraine Bracco is on the TV chasing a virus in a very odd way while the others in the room mock and ridicule its portrayal.
+This is just before Elliot enters his drug dream sequenced.
+This has been copied and pasted from the similar scenes in The Sopranos when Tony takes too much of his medication..
+Which you could mention, say, came from Twin Peaks originally, but there is not solid connection between the dream sequence in Twin Peaks and dream sequence in The Sopranos.
 That is what an influence is over a total rip off.
+Both Twin Peaks and The Sopranos really make you work to see the nods or connections to other shows.

 I could go on as there are many obvious things with this show that lack all invention and originality.
 It is the same rehashed sanitized nursery rhyme that gives nothing but impenitence and dilutes the original ideas.
-It is the same as the other low grade TV we have currently appearing everywhere.
+It is the same as the other low grade TV shows we now have currently appearing everywhere that lack all substance and are only aiming for season 10.

 It is funny when people complain about the second season of True Detective - which isn't bad in its own right - not being like the first season.
 What a non-argument!